-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
+In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
 This standard implements a single framework for recognition of all revenue earned from customers.
 This framework ensures that entities appropriately reflect the consideration to which they expect to be entitled in exchange for goods and services by allocating transaction price to identified performance obligations and recognizing revenue as performance obligations are satisfied.
 Qualitative and quantitative disclosures are required to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 The standard is effective for fiscal years beginning after December 15, 2018.
-Sake Kids is evaluating the impact this will have on the financial statements beginning in fiscal year 2020.
+Safe Kids is evaluating the impact this will have on the financial statements beginning in fiscal year 2020.

 In February 2016, the FASB issued ASU 2016-02, Leases.
-The new standard establishes a rightof-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+The new standard establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 ASU 2016-02 is effective for annual periods beginning after December 15, 2019, including interim periods within those annual periods, with early adoption permitted.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-Safe Kids is evaluating the impact this standard will have on the financial statements and disclosures beginning in fiscal year 2021 and has not yet determined the effect of the standard on its ongoing financial reporting at this time.
+Safe Kids is evaluating the impact this standard will have on the financial statements and disclosures beginning in fiscal year 2021.

 In August 2016, the FASB issued ASU 2016-14, Presentation of Financial Statements for Not-for-Profit Entities.
-The new guidance requires improved presentation and disclosures to help not-forprofits provide more relevant information about their resources to donors, grantor, creditors and other users.
+The new guidance requires improved presentation and disclosures to help not-for-profits provide more relevant information about their resources to donors, grantor, creditors and other users.
 The standard is effective for fiscal years beginning after December 15, 2017.
 Safe Kids is evaluating the impact of this standard on the financial statements beginning in fiscal year 2019.